St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 What to Avoid

-• Storytelling tents with traditional Irish folktales
+- Storytelling tents with traditional Irish folktales

 The Funfair at Custom House Quay

 The festival also runs a City Funfair at Custom House Quay across the festival weekend.
-Carousels, small roller coaster, bumper cars, ferris wheel, food stalls.
-Most rides are 4-6 euros each.
-The location on the Liffey waterfront is dramatic - the Famine Memorial statues are 100 meters away.
+Carousels, a small roller coaster, bumper cars, ferris wheel, food stalls.
+Most rides are 4-€6.
+The waterfront location is dramatic - the Famine Memorial statues are 100 meters away.
+We did one evening here and it was Lila's second-favorite memory of the trip.

 What Else for Kids in Dublin Around the Festival

-• Dublin Zoo - one of the better European zoos, in Phoenix Park.
+- Dublin Zoo - one of the better European zoos, in Phoenix Park.

-• Phoenix Park - 1,700 acres of parkland, free, with deer roaming.
-Bring a football.
-Picnic.
+- Phoenix Park - 1,700 acres of parkland, free, with deer roaming.
+Bring a football, picnic.
 The escape valve when central Dublin gets too much.

-• National Leprechaun Museum - kitschy, fun, 60 minutes, kids 6+.
+- National Leprechaun Museum - kitschy, fun, 60 minutes, kids 6+.
 Storytelling-based, surprisingly delightful.

 Where to Eat with Kids in Dublin

-• Leo Burdock's - the original Dublin chippy near Christ Church.
+- Leo Burdock's - the original Dublin chippy near Christ Church.
 Best fish and chips in the city.
 Takeaway only.

-• Boxty House in Temple Bar - traditional Irish boxty (potato pancakes) restaurant.
+- Boxty House in Temple Bar - traditional Irish boxty (potato pancakes) restaurant.
 Touristy but good and kid-friendly.

-• Brother Hubbard on Capel Street - all-day brunch, Mediterranean-Irish fusion, family-perfect.
+- Brother Hubbard on Capel Street - all-day brunch, Mediterranean-Irish fusion, family-perfect.

 Pacing the Four Days: A Realistic Family Itinerary